What are Good Foods for Hair Loss?

 Make sure you include spinach, onions, carrots, garlic, tomatoes and sweet potatoes to your menu.
 Rich in iron, zinc and other essential vitamins and minerals, these products are widely available and should be eaten regularly to guarantee strong hair follicles.

 Altering your diet makes a difference not only in terms of weight.
 The whole body is dependant on what we eat and hair is no exception.
 Of course, eating the wrong foods is not always the sole cause of the problem, but it can add up to the job of other disease triggers.
 Also, ready meals and fast food are harmful to the digestive tract and have poor nutritional content.
-And, if you have problems with your stomach or intestines, the food that you eat (even if it is healthy) cannot be properly digested and the important elements cannot be fully absorbed.
+And, if you have problems with your stomach or intestines, the food that you eat (even if it is healthy) cannot be properly digested and the important nutrients cannot be fully absorbed.

 We do not want to give the impression that hair loss can be managed solely with a good and balanced diet.
 Especially in case of circular or genetic hair loss, you will need to undergo special medical treatment or hair surgery.
 However, versatile and healthy nutrition can definitely help with less serious causes of hair loss.
 It is also a necessary aftercare measure for those who want to see the best results after a hair transplant.